sanand0/til/llms.md

   39. [AGI Preparation](https://chatgpt.com/share/67d6a803-3e6c-800c-a886-10fe1e4dc3b9)
       - AGI will emerge step by step.
 Knowing which step is next will help
       - AI native organisations will emerge in each of these areas.
 AI design agencies and AI creative Agencies being one example
       - Networking, empathy, leadership have more value now.
-So will human AI bridging roles
+So will human AI bridging roles (e.g. AI managers, AI consultants, ethics auditors)
-      - What's the value of one human when another human can do practically everything they can but much better?
-Or a drama or a sport?
+      - What's the value of a human when technology can do everything better?
+How did this play out in drama (decay) or sports (centralization) or music (globalization)?
   40. [Modern digital note taking](https://chatgpt.com/share/67d6bd5d-af74-800c-a6d7-bc1829f03c26)
       - Voice note taking is the game changer
       - Automatically popping of notes based on context such as people places or conversations will be a thing